yoann256/learning-rust/README.md

 # Learning Rust
-This was just a little program made in Rust just to learn Rist developement.
+This was just a little program made in Rust just to learn Rust developement.

 ## Build
 Use ``cargo run`` or ``cargo build`` to run/build.